bluemods/Bluecord/README.md

 - [Android Studio](https://developer.android.com/studio)

 1) Download / Clone this repository
-2) Decompile the Bluecord APK from [bluesmods.com (my site)](https://bluesmods.com/downloads/Bluecord_2.2.apk) or [GDrive](https://drive.google.com/file/d/1vIDRUeHtAT-sb7L58iIvxtPKK05Mdo6s/view?usp=sharing) using APKTool (APK exceeds 100MB limit so I cannot include in this repo).
-Verify the [APK Hashes](https://github.com/bluemods/Bluecord/HASHES.md) as well.
+2) Download the Bluecord APK from the [Releases tab](https://github.com/bluemods/Bluecord/releases/) and decompile it using APKTool
 3) Import the project into Android Studio
 4) In the toolbar, click "Build" -> Build Bundle(s) / APK(s) -> Build APK(s)
 5) Locate the APK, and decompile it using APKTool